allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 ## Introduction

-To have a good understanding of the MySQL Transaction Model, a few fundamental concepts related to this topic should be mastered first:
+To have a good understanding of the MySQL Transaction Model some fundamental concepts related to this topic should be mastered in sequence:

 - Databases Read Phenomena
+- Serializability
 - Locking Mechanism
 - The `autocommit` setting
 - Transaction isolation